jhpyle/docassemble/_docs/functions.md

 `bg_resp` is a short-running task devoted only to saving the results of the long-running task.

+When the code for the `bg_resp` action runs, it runs separately from the `bg_task` action.
+If `bg_task` changes a variable in the interview's dictionary, the `bg_resp` action will not be able to see those changes.
+The only way the `bg_task` action can send information to the `bg_resp` action is by passing arguments via the `background_response_action()` function.

 In computer science terminology, the `bg_resp` action is similar to a [callback function].

+These [background processes] are designed to run in the background while the user is still using the application.
+If the user closes the web browser, the actions will still continue to run.

+## Comparison with scheduled tasks

+**docassemble** also has a [scheduled tasks] feature, which is similar to the [background processes] feature in that the code runs in the background, without any direct interaction with the user.
+The [scheduled tasks] are different in that they are triggered at monthly, weekly, daily, or hourly intervals, rather than being triggered by the user.

 # Geographic functions